 No-work-no-pay is not only a true phrase but also a circle we see in life.
 But let's break it down.

-It deters you to give enough to have enough.
-How do you represent that you have not worked, yet exhibit your characteristic performance?
+So, how to write a resume with no job experience?
+How do you represent that you have not done any work, yet exhibit your characteristic performance?

-Well, we suggest we lend you a helping hand.
+Let us lend you a helping hand.

 Lot of people with no work experience do not review their options - maybe because they do not know if they have any.